ww-jermaine/parallel-meta-suite/README.md

 b.
 Adjust parameters or keep the default options (according to actual requirements)

 c.
-Click the **“Generate”** button at the bottom of the page to get a command
+Click the **"Generate"** button at the bottom of the page to get a command

 d.
-Click the **“Copy”** button to copy it into clipboard
+Click the **"Copy"** button to copy it into clipboard

 #### Local run